Annika-Loos/InfoVis_Group21/README.md

 ├── style.css        # (Optional) CSS file for styling the visualization ├── data/            # Data Folder containing the CSV dataset files │   ├── artisdata.csv  # Initial dataset
-│   ├── data.csv       # Dataset used for Visualization
+│   ├── data.csv       # Dataset used for visualization
 ├── README.md        # Documentation for the project
+├── analysis.ipynb   # Data analysis for assignment 1 and creating of data.csv
 ```